cosminadrianpopescu/azul/README.md

 variable on your system.
 If the logging is not started using `AzulStartLogging` command, an error message is thrown.

+#### AzulRenameCurrentFloat

+Renames the currently selected pane float.
+If the currently selected pane is an embedded pane, it will throw an error.

+#### AzulSelectTab

+**Parameters**:

+* The tab to select

+Select the tab indicated by the number in parameter.
+If the tab does not exists (for example you are trying to select the 5th tab, but only have 4 tabs) it will throw an error.

 ## Configuration

 Azul can be configured in several ways.
 For